Our Parish Groups

 Ministers of the Word

 We have many great people involved in St. Cronan's Church including our Ministers of the Word, and we always welcome new readers.
+Please talk to one of the priests of the Parish or contact the Parish Office, if you wish to be a part of this ministry.

 Ministers of the Eucharist

 Are you interested in becoming a Minister of the Eucharist?
 If so, please contact a member of the team or one of the priests in the parish.
+You can also contact the Parish Office by phone or email.

 Please contact any of our Priests if you wish to get involved in becoming an Altar Server and to find out more.
 This is a ministry that children particularly enjoy being a part of.
+Please talk to the priest or Pastoral Worker if your child is interested in joining our group of Altar Servers.

 We always welcome new helpers on our Hospitality Team.
 The team work together to provide refreshments at several occasions throughout the year.
-After the 10am Weekday Masses on Tuesday, Wednesday & Thursday we have tea & coffee available free of charge.

 If you would like Maura to arrange flowers for an upcoming wedding, please contact the parish office.